01binary/zeroweb/src/articles/kalman-filter.md

   noiseCovariance = A * noiseVariance * A'
   ```

-  For systems identified with System Identification Toolbox, the noise variance is available in `NoiseVariance` property of the identified model:
+  For systems identified with System Identification Toolbox, the noise variance is available in `NoiseVariance` property of the model:

   ```matlab
   % ss1 - linear system model